dlang/DIPs/DIPs/dip10ss.md

 }
 ```

-This allows the desired UDA to be used and associated with the desired symbol.
-It introduces some duplication and the information stored in the UDA is separated from the rest of the information of the symbol.

-Deprecation of an enum can be done by reimplementing an enum as a structure with static enums as follows:
+A solution for applying the `deprecation` attribute to an enum member can be done by reimplementing an enum as a structure with static enums.
+This allows the attribute to be placed with the desired enum member.
+While still allowing for any existing code that simply used an enum before hand to still work accordingly, as if the struct was an enum.

 ```D
 enum SomeEnumImpl